oracle/python-oracledb/doc/src/api_manual/module.rst

 Vector Format Constants
 -----------------------

-These constants are possible values for the :attr:`FetchInfo.vector_format` attribute.
+These constants belong to the enumeration called ``VectorFormat`` and are possible values for the :attr:`FetchInfo.vector_format` attribute.

 .. versionadded:: 2.2.0

+.. versionchanged:: 2.3.0

+    The integer constants for the vector format constants were replaced with the enumeration ``VectorFormat``.

 .. data:: VECTOR_FORMAT_FLOAT32

     This constant is used to represent the storage format of VECTOR columns using 32-bit floating point numbers.

+    This enumerated value can also be identified by ``oracledb.VectorFormat.FLOAT32``.

 .. data:: VECTOR_FORMAT_FLOAT64

     This constant is used to represent the storage format of VECTOR columns using 64-bit floating point numbers.

+    This enumerated value can also be identified by ``oracledb.VectorFormat.FLOAT64``.

 .. data:: VECTOR_FORMAT_INT8

     This constant is used to represent the storage format of VECTOR columns using 8-bit signed integers.

+    This enumerated value can also be identified by ``oracledb.VectorFormat.INT8``.

 .. _exceptions: